Instructions on how to troubleshoot and resolve issues with corrupt backups

-The troubleshooting scheme will guide you through steps to find out whether the backups are detected as corrupt due to the machine's faulty hardware, or they get corrupted during data transfer from network or USB, or due to the faulty transfer cable, or if the issue is in Acronis True Image running in Windows, or if the issue is with Acronis Bootable Media.
+The troubleshooting scheme will guide you through steps to find out whether the backups are detected as corrupt due to the machine's faulty hardware, or they get corrupted during data transfer from network or USB, or due to the faulty transfer cable, or if the issue appears while the software is running in Windows, or if the issue is with Acronis Bootable Media.

 (!)
 Acronis does not guarantee that images created with a newer build of the product will be supported by older builds.
 This means that restoring an image created with Acronis True Image Build 8163 may fail with Acronis True Image Build 8076.

 Contact Acronis Customer Central if you have questions or need assistance.